elyasbromand/elyasbromand/README.md

 ### ☁️ Cloud Computing Aficionado | 🛠️ Enterprise Software Engineer

-I am a results-driven **Enterprise Grade Software Engineer** with a deep-seated passion for architecting scalable, high-availability systems.
-While my heart beats for **Backend System Engineering** and complex infrastructure, I occasionally dive into the **Frontend** to craft seamless user experiences just for the fun of it.
+I am a results driven **Enterprise Grade Software Engineer** with a deep seated passion for architecting scalable, high-availability systems.
+While my heart beats for **Backend System Engineering** and complex infrastructure, I occasionally dive into the **Frontend** to craft seamless user experiences because it's fun to see the result fast.

 ---